01. Air Tahiti Nui A340-300 economy class Los Angeles to Paris (CDG)

 For what it’s worth, even though they say you MUST check in online, I’m pretty sure there’s a way to do it at the airport if you bat your eyes all cute-like and give them one hell of a sad excuse as to why you showed up to the airport unprepared.
 They’ll probably charge you a $25 “convenience” fee, but…I’m sure it’s possible.

 Thanks to being fully prepared, this easyJet experience was turning out to be just as easy as they said it was going to be.
 I mean, when you paint “EASY” in big orange letters on the side of all your planes, it better be.
+I also have to give credit to AMS for being so ridiculously easy to navigate.
+If there’s one thing I learned even before stepping on the plane, it’s that long layovers are unnecessary in Amsterdam.

 The easyJet boarding process is…weird